Frequently Asked Questions

 To obtain a Transient Lodging Tax license number contact the Reno-Sparks Convention and Visitors Authority (RSCVA) at (775) 827-7743, for more information visit Transient Lodging Tax Webpage.
 Partial home rentals, such as rentals of a room or several rooms (not the whole home), do not need to have a Transient Lodging Tax number and are exempt.

-The STR Inspection checklist has details on what to expect:
+The STR Inspection checklist has details on what to expect.
+The Inspection Checklist and other important information can be found on the Inspections tab.

-Only if a Fire Inspection is required (only for defensible space, or if you have an existing sprinkler system or a monitored fire alarm), the Fire district will contact you.
-Within the Tahoe Basin (Incline Village and Crystal Bay), NLTFPD will email you a link to schedule your own appointment.
-Outside the Tahoe Basin, TMFPD will call you to schedule an appointment.
+Fire Inspections – The fire district will contact you only if a fire inspection is required (only for defensible space or if you have an existing sprinkler system or a monitored fire alarm).
+Within the Tahoe Basin (Incline Village and Crystal Bay), North Lake Tahoe Fire Protection District (NLTFPD) will email you a link to schedule your own appointment.
+Outside the Tahoe Basin, Truckee Meadows Fire Protection District (TMFPD) will call you to schedule an appointment.

-A Fire Inspection may not be required.
-Each Fire District determines during the STR Permit review process if a fire inspection is needed based on the ordinance requirements and their own database.
+A fire inspection may not be required.
+During the STR Permit review process, each fire district determines if a fire inspection is needed based on the ordinance requirements and their own database.
 Fire inspections are only required if defensible space has not been inspected in the last 12 months for your property or if you have an existing automatic sprinkler system or monitored fire alarm.

 NLTFPD will conduct a defensible space inspection for all short-term rental applications within Incline Village/Crystal Bay.
 Occupancies with fire protection systems (e.g., fire sprinklers or monitored fire alarm system) will receive a fire and life safety inspection to ensure the system(s) have been inspected and serviced annually.
 Systems shall be serviced by a fire protection contractor that is licensed in the State of Nevada and certified by the State Fire Marshal’s Office.
 The owner or owner’s representative shall be on-site for inspections conducted by NLTFPD.
 Learn more about the STR inspection form.
 For a link to North Lake Tahoe Fire Protection Districts own FAQ Click Here: https://nltfpd.org/short-term-rentals